vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 If you experience any installation failures, see [Troubleshooting installation failures in Microsoft Defender for Endpoint on Linux](linux-support-install.md).

 > [!IMPORTANT]
-> Installing Microsoft Defender for Endpoint in any location other than the default install path is not supported.
+> Installing Microsoft Defender for Endpoint in any location other than the default install path isn't supported.
 > Microsoft Defender for Endpoint on Linux creates an `mdatp` user with random UID and GID.
-If you want to control the UID and GID, create an `mdatp` user prior to installation using the  `/usr/sbin/nologin` shell option.
+If you want to control the UID and GID, create an `mdatp` user before installation using the  `/usr/sbin/nologin` shell option.
 Here's an example: `mdatp:x:UID:GID::/home/mdatp:/usr/sbin/nologin`.

 ### External package dependency